divSelector/bnwsite/readme.md

 #### Staring a development server

 You will need to start a development web server.
-This is because in order for us to fetch the json files with javascript, we have to trick the browser into seeing our files asa  website on the internet and not a file on our computer.
+This is because in order for us to fetch the json files with javascript, we have to trick the browser into seeing our files as a  website on the internet and not a file on our computer.

 You can use any web server that you would like.
 Make sure that you navigate to the `generator/` directory before using this command.